scottrippey/scottrippey.github.io/_posts/2023-02-20-mock-factories-make-better-tests.md

+---
+layout: post
+title: "How to create Mock Factories to write better tests"
+---

 Developers need a good way to produce mock data.
 Here’s how we implemented a mock factory for an e-commerce site that’s simple, flexible, and fun.

 > Originally published at https://nearform.com/digital-community/mock-factories-make-better-tests/